jbcodeforce/jbcodeforce.github.io/docs/techno/cp4a/index.md

 ## Getting Started

-Once installed, all the URLs, user and password information, you need will be present in the `icp4adeploy-cp4ba-access-info` config map
+Once installed, all the URLs, user and password information, you will need are in the `icp4adeploy-cp4ba-access-info` config map

 ```sh
 oc describe cm icp4adeploy-cp4ba-access-info